By Michael Ruzhansky

 To provide an affirmative defense to SEC insider trading violations and enable executives to sell company stock during blackout periods there is SEC Rule 10b5-1.
 10B5-1 trading plans allow executives to establish a deferred sales agreement for their stock.
 These contracts stipulate a formula for when the trade will take place using a specific stock price.
 Consequently, stock sales can take place during blackout periods without violating SEC rules because the trading plan is made in advance and is publicly disclosed.
 The result is a more positive market reaction because there is less concern the executive is selling due to negative expectations for the stock.
 10B5-1 plans give executives much more flexibility to diversify out of concentrated stock positions in a systematic way.

 In summary, financial advisers need specialized knowledge and resources to work with corporate executives, particularly at the senior level.
 The ability to create/interpret an equity compensation analysis and understand/establish Rule 10b5-1 trading plans are examples of the skills that will enable advisors to engage executives.
 The good news is that this market is underserved because there aren’t many advisers who have taken the time to acquire the knowledge and tools necessary to work with an executive clientele.
 However, the investment is generally well worth it because junior executives become senior executives and they receive company stock and option grants over many years.
 Executives also tend to stick with a trusted advisor because it is too time consuming to switch, so if you can help them manage and maximize the value of their equity compensation you’ll have a high net worth client for life.

-Michael Ruzhansky is a financial adviser with Iron Dome Financial Group in Princeton, NJ .
+Michael Ruzhansky is a Certified Financial Planner at Financial Partners of Upstate New York, a member of MassMutual.
 He has been assisting Corporate Executives with their equity compensation for over 15 years.